arun-kr-reddy/notes/notes/cplusplus.md

 ## memory
 - **type qualifiers:** C++ only has first two
-  - `const`: read-only
+  - **const:** read-only
-  - `volatile`: value might be changed by something beyond the program, no caching, use `const volatile` for read-only status register
+  - **volatile:** value might be changed by something beyond the program, no caching, use `const volatile` for read-only status register
-  - `restrict`: optimization hint to compiler that during its lifetime no other pointer will be used to access the same memory
+  - **restrict:** optimization hint to compiler that during its lifetime no other pointer will be used to access the same memory
-  - `_Atomic`: read-modify-write operators guaranteed in single instruction, free from data races
+  - **atomic:** read-modify-write operators guaranteed in single instruction, free from data races
     ```cpp
     #include <iostream>
     #include <sstream>